 If you're lucky enough to have a home with high ceilings like this bright farmhouse designed by BAM Construction, emphasize them.
-Draw the eye upward by cladding your fireplace in stone, which pairs perfectly with the adjacent pile of stacked wood.
+Draw the eye upward by cladding your fireplace surround in stone, which pairs perfectly with the adjacent pile of stacked wood.

 7. Add a unique piece of art.

-If you want to push your farmhouse fireplace in a modern direction, all you need is a stylish piece of abstract art above your mantle.
+If you want to push your farmhouse fireplace in a modern direction, all you need is a stylish piece of abstract art above your mantel.
 Interior designer Kate Marker did just that in this country living room, giving it a welcome jolt of pink.

 8. Lean toward Scandi minimalism.

 We sort of have a thing for concrete, and it's not hard to see why if you look at this farmhouse living room designed by Shea from Studio McGee.
 The floor-to-ceiling, slate-gray surround takes center stage, but the white shiplap walls make a great supporting cast.